tahadnan/TaskMan-CLI/README.md

 **Usage:**

 1. **Install dependencies:** Ensure you have Python installed.
-If using a virtual environment, activate it.
+If using a virtual environment, activate it. (no needed dependencies currently)
 2. **Run the application:** Execute the `main.py` file.
 3. **Interact with the task manager:** Follow the on-screen prompts to add, remove, and mark tasks.